a part of Des Moines University’s Rural Iowa Provider Education program

 Here’s how the program works:

 As a Des Moines University podiatric medical student, the Rural Medicine Educational Pathway offers you an innovative educational curriculum to develop and support your interest in rural medicine.
-In addition to the standard DMU podiatric medical school curriculum, the Rural Medicine Educational Pathway curriculum includes a series of three hour lectures or meetings on one Saturday morning each month during the first and second years of medical school.
-Some topics covered during these sessions will include, but are not limited to:
+In addition to the standard DMU podiatric medical school curriculum, the Rural Medicine Educational Pathway curriculum includes five 8-hour sessions held on Saturdays during years 1 & 2 of medical school.
+Sessions include both didactic and hands-on opportunities working alongside other health care students in an interprofessional enviornment.
+Examples of topics covered during these sessions include:

-- End of life and other geriatric issues in rural medicine
+- End of life care – how it differs in rural America

 - Other topics pertinent to rural medicine